The Shift to Eight-Digit BINs

-There is a lot of information going around about an eight-digit BIN mandate, and we wanted to give some clarity on what a BIN is, why it is important, how it relates to PCI DSS compliance, why a shift to an eight-digit BIN is happening.
+There is a lot of information going around about an eight-digit BIN mandate, and we wanted to give some clarity on what a BIN is, why it is important, how it relates to PCI DSS compliance, and why a shift to an eight-digit BIN is happening.

 What is a BIN?

-A bank identification number (BIN) is a term used to reference the first set of numbers that appear on payments cards.
+A bank identification number (BIN) is a term used to reference the first set of numbers that appear on payment cards.
 This is generally four to six numbers and is used to identify the institution that issues the card, among other things.
 BINs are key in the process of matching transactions to the issuer of the charge card.

 Why are BINs important?

-BIN ranges are crucial for the payment process because they not only allow merchants to accept multiple forms of payments quickly, but they also help merchants assess their card transactions.
-This provides value because it allows for in-depth cost analysis to take place and enables merchants to perform real-time analytics with their BIN ranges to identify theft or fraud, as well as origination.
-Merchants can determine other crucial information from the BIN range of a payment card as well, such as their card mix which can help in understanding the cost impact of interchange based on the types of cards they accept.
+BIN ranges are crucial for the payment process because they not only allow merchants to accept multiple forms of payments quickly but they also help merchants assess their card transactions.
+This provides value because it allows for an in-depth cost analysis to take place and enables merchants to perform real-time analytics with their BIN ranges to identify theft or fraud, as well as origination.
+Merchants can determine other crucial information from the BIN range of a payment card as well, such as their card mix, which can help in understanding the cost impact of interchange based on the types of cards they accept.

 What does a BIN range have to do with PCI DSS compliance?

 The Payment Card Industry Data Security Standard (PCI DSS) is an industry requirement for securing cardholder data around the world.
 A category of the PCI DSS requires organizations to protect cardholder data.
 This includes the primary account number (PAN).
 To maintain compliance with the PCI DSS, organizations are only allowed to utilize the first six and last four digits of a PAN, which would include the BIN.
 A shift from six-digit BINs to eight-digit BINs has predictably generated questions regarding scope implications with PCI DSS.